TesfaMuller/C-BMI-Calculator/README.md

-# C-BMI-Calculator
+# C++ BMI-Calculator
-A C++ BMI (Body Mass Index) calculator that takes user input for weight and height, computes BMI, classifies body weight, and allows repeated calculations in a loop.
+This project is a C++ implementation of a Body Mass Index (BMI) calculator that applies fundamental programming principles such as user input/output, mathematical computation, conditional branching, and basic control flow.
+The program prompts the user for weight and height values, calculates BMI using the standard formula, evaluates the result against defined ranges, and displays an appropriate classification.
+The application is structured to allow repeated calculations within a single run, reinforcing control flow handling and logical sequencing.
+The focus of the project is on translating a real-world formula into working code while maintaining clear execution flow and correct decision logic.